aidanmontare-fed/hamsci_psws/README.md

 `pip install -e .`

+### Building the Documentation

+`cd docs`

+`make html`

+Open `build/html/index.html` in a web browser.

+Within `docs/`, `make clean` can be used to ensure a clean slate for rebuilding the documentation.

+Documentation for hamsci_psws is hosted on Read the Docs: https://hamsci-psws.readthedocs.io/en/latest/

 ### Releasing the Package

 To upload a release, you will need an account at https://pypi.org/, and an API token for that account.